 No. You do not need any prior experience on the piano; we have a wonderfully talented and highly qualified teaching staff eager to help you learn how to play the piano.
 First-time students must start out in our beginner group piano classes before “testing in” to private piano lessons.
 When these classes are available for registration, they can be found in our “Free Lessons” page.
 Please note that our classes run on a typical “school-year” format, and registrations tend to fill up quickly in the Fall and Spring.

 What if I already have experience?
 Do I need to take the beginner group class, or can I take a private lesson?

 You will need to audition to qualify for a private lesson spot.
 The majority of our students are beginners and need to learn the basics in the group classes, but we are more than happy to place qualified students in private lesson slot if one is available.

 If you don’t have a piano and would like one, please fill out the online application by clicking on the tab “APPLY FOR A PIANO”.
 You are also welcome to schedule a practice time at our Cherokee Street Piano Studio.
 To do this, please call us at (314) 285 5852.
 Please be aware that we are not always able to grant practice requests, as our studio may be in use for classes or lessons.

 How many locations do you have that offer piano lessons?

-We have two main locations: the flagship location at 3138 Cherokee, St. Louis, MO 63118 and the Ferguson/North County location at 333 N. Florissant Rd., Ferguson, MO 63135 (inside the First Baptist Church of Ferguson, at door #10 in back of the building).
-In addition to our two main locations, we also have outreach programs offering classes at other locations, such as: Saint Cecilia School and Academy, Sister Thea Bowman Catholic School, and at The Hub (coming soon!)
+We have two main locations: the South City location at 3138 Cherokee, St. Louis, MO 63118 and the Ferguson/North County location at 333 N. Florissant Rd., Ferguson, MO 63135 (inside the First Baptist Church of Ferguson).
+In addition to our two main locations, we have a new satellite location at The Hub (located in the Jeff Vanderlou neighborhood), as well as an increasing number of outreach programs offering classes at other locations, such as: Saint Cecilia School and Academy, and Sister Thea Bowman Catholic School.